sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/using-registered-event-listeners-as-conditionals-in-vue.md

 date: 2017-07-18
 era: Vue 2.4

-description: "Today I was writing a generic form component that needed an optional back button.
+description: "Today I was writing a form component that needed an optional back button.
 Since the form component is generic, the back button could point to anything.\n\n I decided to use a component event, so the parent can listen to a `back` event and do it's own thing.
 Also: The back button isn't always necessary, so I needed some sort of prop to decide if it should be rendered."
 ---

-Today I was writing a generic form component that needed an optional back button.
+Today I was writing a form component that needed an optional back button.
 Since the form component is generic, the back button could point to anything.

 I decided to use a [component event](https://vuejs.org/v2/guide/components.html#Custom-Events), so the parent can listen to a `back` event and do it's own thing.
 Also: The back button isn't always necessary, so I needed some sort of prop to decide if it should be rendered.